On the local uniqueness of steady states for the Vlasov-Poisson system: Introduction

-The goal of this work is to prove a local uniqueness result for steady states of \eqref{gvp}.
-In the recent paper \cite{Lem} (see also \cite{LMR,M}), the author proves quantitative stability inequalities for the gravitational Vlasov-Poisson system that will be crucial in the following.
+This work aims to prove a local uniqueness result for steady states of \eqref{gvp}.
+In the paper \cite{Lem} (see also \cite{LMR,M}), the author proves quantitative stability inequalities for the gravitational Vlasov-Poisson system that will be crucial in the following.
 More precisely, the author considers a class of steady states $\bar f$ to the Vlasov Poisson system, which are decreasing functions of their microscopic energy, and obtains an explicit control of the $L^1$ distance between $\bar f$ and any function $f$ in terms of the energy $\mathcal H(f)-\mathcal H(\bar f)$ and the $L^1$ distance between the rearrangements $\bar f^*$ and $f^*$ of $\bar f$ and $f$, respectively.

-In the following we give some definition and we state the local functional inequality in \cite[Theorem 2]{Lem}.
+In the following, we give some definitions, and we state the local functional inequality in \cite[Theorem 2]{Lem}.
 We first recall the notion of equimeasurability and rearrangement. \begin{defi} Given two integrable nonnegative functions $f,g:\br^n\to \br$, we say that $f$ and $g$ are equimeasurable if

-Then, the (radially decreasing) rearrangement $f^*$ of $f$ is defined as the unique radially decreasing function that is equimeasurable to $f$.
+Then, the (radially decreasing) rearrangement $f^*$ of $f$ is defined as the unique radially decreasing function equimeasurable to $f$.
 In other words, the level sets of $f^*$ are given by

 \end{defi}